stormpath/stormpath-flask/docs/index.rst

 create a new Stormpath account: https://api.stormpath.com/register

-Once you've created a new account, create a new API key pair by logging into your dashboard and clicking the 'Create an API Key' button.
+Once you've created a new account, create a new API key pair by logging into your dashboard and clicking the "Create an API Key" button.
 This will generate a new API key for you, and prompt you to download your keypair.

 .. note::